-I am a political scientist, Europeanist, researcher of borders.
-Since 2016, I have been an associate professor (in the years 2004-2016 assistant professor) at the Department of International Relations at the Faculty of Political Science and Journalism at Adam Mickiewicz University in Poznań, Poland, and also at the Department of European Studies at the Faculty of Social and Cultural Sciences at the European University Viadrina in Frankfurt (Oder), Germany.
-I have for many years been associated with the Polish-German teaching and research institution Collegium Polonicum.
+I am a political scientist, Europeanist, researcher of borders, habilitated doctor of social sciences (2015).
+I have been working as an associate professor at the Department of International Relations, at the Faculty of Political Science and Journalism of the Adam Mickiewicz University in Poznań, Poland (since 2004), researcher (Wissenschaftlicher Mitarbeiter) at the Department of European Studies at the Faculty of Social Sciences of the European University Viadrina in Frankfurt (Oder), Germany (since 2004).
+I have, for many years, been associated with the Polish-German teaching and research institution Collegium Polonicum.
 I have been a visiting professor (Professore a contratto) at the Faculty of Political and Social Sciences of the University of Bologna, Italy (since 2022).

 My academic interests focus around the themes of borders and border areas within the context of European integration processes.
 In particular, they cover the phenomena of debordering and rebordering, cross-border governance, European integration from the micro-scale perspective, cross-border cooperation in Europe as well as the neighborhood policy and external relations of the European Union.
 My research concentrates on border twin towns and the external borders of the European Union.
 I am the author of over one hundred forty academic articles, have participated in a similar number of academic conferences and been a visiting lecturer at several dozen American, Asian and European universities.
 I have been working in dozens of international research, educational and development projects, including Jean Monnet and NCN projects.